Removing Backups from Capacity or Archive Tier

 Consider the following:

-- When removing offloaded backup files from the backup chain that was created with the Per-VM method, then all the associated offloaded blocks of data will be altogether removed from object storage.
+- When removing offloaded backup files from the backup chain that was created with the per-machine method, the associated blocks of data will be removed from the capacity or archive extent altogether.

-For more information about Per-VM backups, see Per-VM Backup Files.
+For more information about per-machine backups, see Backup Chain Formats.

-- When removing offloaded backup files from the backup chain that was created as a single storage backup file, then nothing will be removed until either of the following occurs:
+- When removing offloaded backup files from the backup chain that was created as a single-file backup file, then nothing will be removed until either of the following occurs:

 - All the VMs were removed from the backup.